 To enable experienced researchers to recruit outstanding science graduates to study for a PhD in the field of diabetes-related research.
 Applications are particularly encouraged from those aspiring to join the next generation of talented independent investigators interested in continuing a career in diabetes research.

 Studentships are awarded annually, by open competition.
-A key aim of the Diabetes UK research strategy is to help a new generation build life-long careers in diabetes research and therefore awards are made to projects that have clear relevance to the aims of Diabetes UK research strategy and provide training in diabetes research within a supportive environment.
+A key aim of our research strategy is to help a new generation build life-long careers in diabetes research and therefore awards are made to projects that have clear relevance to the aims of our research strategy and provide training in diabetes research within a supportive environment.

 Studentships are for a duration of three years.

 Research expenses include a stipend, student fees and consumables.

 The stipend offered is as follows for studentships starting October 2019: